 - Place all ingredients into a blender in the order listed.

 - Blend until all the ingredients are well mixed and salsa has a consistent texture.
-I “chopped” a few times then “blended”.
+"Chop" for chunky salsa, "blend" for a smooth consistency.

 - Taste and add more salt or heat (red pepper flakes or cayenne pepper), if needed.

 - Chill in the fridge for a least 30 minutes to let flavors come together.

 - Serve & enjoy!